soot-oss/soot/README.md

 We are happy to accept arbitrary improvements to Soot in form of GitHub pull requests.
 Please read our [contribution guidelines](https://github.com/Sable/soot/wiki/Contributing-to-Soot) before setting up a pull request.

-# What extensions exist to Soot?

-We maintain a [list of extensions that can be used in combination with Soot](https://github.com/Sable/soot/wiki/Extensions-to-Soot).
-Feel free to add your own!

 # Please help us improve Soot!
 You are using Soot and would like to help us support it in the future?
 Then please support us by filling out [this little web form](https://goo.gl/forms/rk1oSxFIxAH0xaf52).